Urogynecology

 Urogynecology or urogynaecology is a surgical sub-specialty of urology and gynecology.

 History

 In 1893, Howard Kelly, a gynecologist and pioneering urogynecologist, invented an air cystoscope which was simply a handheld, hollow tube with a glass partition.
 When the American Surgical Society, later the American College of Surgeons, met in Baltimore in 1900, a contest was held between Howard Kelly and Hugh Hampton Young, who is often considered the father of modern urology.
 Using his air cystoscope, Kelly inserted ureteral catheters in a female patient in just 3 minutes.
 Young equaled this time in a male patient.
 So began the friendly competitive rivalry between gynecologists and urologists in the area of female urology and urogynecology.
 This friendly competition continued for decades.
 In modern times, the mutual interest of obstetricians, gynecologists, and urologists in pelvic floor problems in women has led to a more collaborative effort.

+In the UK, the rivalry between the specialities was an obstacle but Stuart Stanton introduced and established the combined subspeciality after visiting the US in the 1970s to learn the techniques.

 Education and training

 Urogynecologists are medical professionals who have been to medical school and achieved their basic medical degree, followed by postgraduate training in Obstetrics and Gynaecology (OB-GYN).
 They then undertake further training in Urogynecology to achieve accreditation/board certification in this subspecialty.
 Training programme requirements and duration varies from country to country but usually tend to be around 2–3 years in most places.
 Urogynaecology fellowship programmes are available in some countries, but not all and the levels of formal accreditation and certification vary from country to country.